rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

     password is not actually used.
 You can safely ignore it.

     The server takes about five minutes to build.
-You can check the status by running the following command:
+You can check the status of the build by running the following command:

         supernova iad show instanceId